 According to a survey from Moz, 10% of clients are spending less than $500 a month, 27% are spending between $500 and $1,000, 29% are spending between $1,000 and $2,500, 20% spend between $2,500 and $5,000 a month, and 15% spend between $5,000 and $10,000.
 The prices generally reflect the level of difficulty and scope of the project.

-Google wants to deliver quality results to their users – by providing content that corresponds to what they are looking for, and helps them accomplish what they set out to do.
+Google wants to deliver quality results to its users – by providing content that corresponds to what they are looking for and helps them accomplish what they set out to do.
 Some queries are looking for information, some are looking for navigation, and some are transactional.
 You must be able to identify the intent behind the keywords and use that intent to structure your content.

 The inbound links to your site matter greatly to Google.
-If the quality of the sites linking to your site is poor, you won’t get good results from your link building efforts.
+If the sites’ quality linking to your site is poor, you won’t get good results from your link building efforts.
 It’s important to build links to your site, of course, but if they don’t come from good sources, structures, and have good context, then it won’t help you at all.
-In fact, it can hurt you if your backlink profile is fully of spammy sites that are manipulative.
-Too much of this can earn you a penalty which could temporarily, or even permanently remove your site from the organic search results.
+In fact, it can hurt you if your backlink profile is full of spammy sites that are manipulative.
+Too much of this can earn you a penalty, which could temporarily or even permanently remove your site from the organic search results.

 Check your site’s backlink profile with a tool like Open Site Explorer to look for any toxic links, and then take steps to remove them or disavow them.

 This is really a misconception more than anything.
 Your competition may get ahead of you occasionally, and sometimes even stay there for a long time.
 But that doesn’t mean your efforts aren’t making a difference and paying off.
-Good SEO efforts, on a continuous basis, is what helps you keep you from sliding back in the search results, and possibly out of the picture completely when the competition experiences a growth spurt.
-If your SEO efforts weren’t giving you any kind of ROI, you’d be far worse off.
+Good SEO efforts continuously help you keep you from sliding back in the search results and possibly out of the picture completely when the competition experiences a growth spurt.
+If your SEO efforts weren’t giving you any ROI, you’d be far worse off.

-If your competition seems to be beating you all the sudden, wait it out to see if the rank improvement holds.
-SEO is constantly changing, and early on in the campaign it is volatile and fluctuation is common.
+If your competition seems to be beating you all of a sudden, wait it out to see if the rank improvement holds.
+SEO is constantly changing, and early on in the campaign, it is volatile, and fluctuation is common.
 Chances are, you’ll see the ranks shift again.

-When you begin any kind of SEO campaign, be sure you conduct a thorough competitive analysis so you know what you’re up against.
-This will help you in developing the best strategy for your budget and goals, which will also help in terms of setting reasonable expectations.
-Often times, trying to handle SEO on your own, especially if you don’t have a background in digital marketing, will leave you spinning your wheels without results.
+When you begin any SEO campaign, be sure you conduct a thorough competitive analysis to know what you’re up against.
+This will help you develop the best strategy for your budget and goals, which will also help set reasonable expectations.
+Often, trying to handle SEO on your own, especially if you don’t have a digital marketing background, will leave you spinning your wheels without results.
 If you’d like to help with your SEO campaigns, don’t hesitate to contact us.